nvs/gem/docs/special-thanks.md

 First of all, a big thank you to everyone who has played Gem TD over the years and helped it continue to thrive as a map we all love and enjoy.

+## Gem Tower Defense Plus

+The following people deserve recognition for their support in the making of Gem TD+:

+- bunnyjean
+- DMVPDemonMOM
+- Sesamia

 ## Gem Tower Defense

 Recognition needs to be given to those who supported Bryvx in the making of